Ginnie Graham: Oklahomans change culture as shown by new Sunday Funday vote

 Beer was allowed in 1933 after the Beer for Oklahoma League (still a great name) argued for personal freedom and that it would lead to state tax revenue increases.
 The first delivery of legal brew arrived at the Tulsa World building by a team of horses from the Anheuser-Busch company.

-Before 1959, Oklahoma voters defeated six proposals to repeal or partially repeal alcohol prohibition, proving another Rogers’ quote: “The American people will vote dry as long as they are able to stagger to the polls.”
+Before 1959, Oklahoma voters defeated six proposals to repeal alcohol prohibitions in whole or in part, proving another Rogers quote: “The American people will vote dry as long as they are able to stagger to the polls.”

 That year, a measure passed supporting the package sale of liquor and a local option.
 It did not allow for liquor-by-the-drink except in licensed private clubs.